peter88213/nv_xx/README.md

 ### Advertising a new/updated language pack

-You may want to put a posting in the [noveltree forum](https://github.com/peter88213/noveltree/discussions).
+You may want to put a posting in the [novelibre forum](https://github.com/peter88213/novelibre/discussions).

 ---